square plate with thick-cut fries topped with shaved cheese and scallions

 Sign above the entrance for Goggleworks Center for the Arts

 Editor’s Note: Belly Kitchen & Drinkery closed its Goggleworks location in November 2019.
-There has not been a restaurant in the space since; however a new restaurant is in the master plan for the Goggleworks.
+Thorn Alley Kitchen opened in the space in March 2026.

 Seven and a half years ago, in August 2011, Julie and I were married.
 And we celebrated with a reception at the Goggleworks.
 The downtown art center was the perfect venue for us.